gulshan1504/movie-recommender-system/README.md

 Streamlit web application for user interaction.
 Allows users to input a movie and receive personalized recommendations.
 Deployment:
-The recommender system is deployed as a live website using Flask and hosted on [chosen hosting platform].
+The recommender system is deployed as a live website using Flask and hosted on .
 Users can access movie recommendations in real-time by entering their favorite movies through the web interface.

 Technologies Used:
 Python